xUnderGame/THAB/README.md

-# THAB
-To Hell and Back
+# To Hell and Back (THAB)
+THAB is a 2d infinite sidescroller about escaping hell.

+README.md will be updated as we progress with the game!